 The right system receives blood from the veins of the whole body.
 This is "blue" blood, which is poor in oxygen and rich in carbon dioxide.

 The left system receives blood from the lungs.
-This is "red" blood which is now rich in oxygen.
+This is "red" blood which has become rich in oxygen after passing through the lungs.
 Blood leaves the heart through the aorta, the major artery that feeds blood to the entire body.

 One common way heart failure occurs in children is when the blood from the left side of the heart mixes with the right side of the heart.
 This leads to an overflow of blood into the lungs or one or more chambers of the heart.
 This occurs most often due to birth defects of the heart or major blood vessels.
 These include:

 - A hole between the right or left upper or lower chambers of the heart